alfhikadewi-hub/multiscale-geographically-weighted-regression-poverty-analysis/README.md

 # Spatial Poverty Analysis in Kalimantan using MGWR

 ## Overview
-This project analyzes spatial heterogeneity of poverty factors across districts/cities in Kalimantan using Multiscale Geographically Weighted Regression (MGWR).

-The analysis investigates how unemployment, education, and regional economic indicators affect poverty differently across regions.
+Poverty remains one of the major socio-economic challenges in Kalimantan.
+Although overall development has improved, poverty levels still vary considerably across districts and cities, indicating spatial heterogeneity.
+This project applies Multiscale Geographically Weighted Regression (MGWR) to investigate how education, unemployment, and regional economic performance influence poverty differently across locations.
+The study is based on data from 56 districts/cities in Kalimantan (2025).

 ---

 ## Objectives
-- Analyze spatial patterns of poverty in Kalimantan
+- Explore the spatial distribution of poverty across Kalimantan.
-- Detect spatial autocorrelation using Moran’s I
+- Detect spatial autocorrelation using Moran's I.
+- Compare Ordinary Least Squares (OLS) and MGWR models.
-- Compare global and local regression approaches
+- Estimate local regression coefficients for each district.
-- Identify locally significant poverty factors using MGWR
+- Identify region-specific determinants of poverty.
+- Provide evidence-based policy recommendations.

 ---

+## Dataset
+### Source
+- Central Bureau of Statistics Republic of Indonesia (BPS)
+- Administrative boundary shapefile of Kalimantan
+### Observation Unit
+- 56 districts/cities
+### Year
+- 2025

 ## Variables